Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

 ### The return value of the job function

 The concept of the data placeholder **Blob** is emphasized above because the return value of the job function cannot be arbitrarily specified.
-It must be `Blob` type object or the container which only contain the `Blob` object.
+It must be `Blob` type object or the container which only contains the `Blob` object.

 As the `loss` returned in the above code, it's type is `Blob` object